1. Jainism was founded by__________.

 Explanation: They supplement the canonical Angas with philosophical details.

-75. The Jain contribution to Indian architecture is most evident in:
+75. The Jain contribution to Indian architecture is most evident in__________.

 A) Rock-cut caves (Udayagiri, Ellora), marble temples (Dilwara, Palitana), and colossal statues (Bahubali)